-- 4.48 Current Council car parking standards are interim standards, approved on 27 June 2001 by the Environment & Transport Committee, and reflect the new approach of maximum amounts of car parking recommended in the Government's Revised PPG13\.
+- 4.48 Current Council car parking standards are interim standards, approved on 27 June 2001 by the Environment & Transport committee, and reflect the new approach of maximum amounts of car parking recommended in the Government's Revised PPG13.
 A Supplementary Planning Guidance note (SPG) is to be produced that reflects final Regional Planning Guidance and work underway by the ten districts of Greater Manchester to express general standards for car parking as a maximum number of spaces for different land uses.
 A more restrictive standard will be applied in areas like the central zone of the Town Centre (see policy TC1.4 in Section 8, Town Centre) where access to public transport is particularly good.
-Meanwhile parking standards for bicycles, motorcycles and the vehicles of disabled motorists will be expressed as a minimum number of spaces. - 4.49 In reviewing the parking element of development proposals, the Council will take account of the site's accessibility by public transport; the availability of on-street parking; the nature of the parking demand, for example short or long stay, time of day, day of week; and the feasibility of negotiating shared\ or dual\ use of parking with nearby landowners.
-Planning applications for developments with transport significant implications (see policy T2.2 a.) will need to include a transport assessment with information on parking. - 4.50 The Council will consider proposals for parking at levels up to the maximum standard and will expect levels below the maximum in the following locations: - a. in the Town and District Centres where, in the Council's view, sufficient public parking is available (see policies TC1.4 and TC1.5 in Section 8, Town Centre); - b. on sites where there are underused parking facilities close by (i.e. within approximately 200m), subject to an agreement for dual or shared use with the owner: - c. on sites within 800m of a rail station or Metrolink stop or 400m of a bus stop on a Quality Bus Corridor or frequent bus route.
+Meanwhile parking standards for bicycles, motorcycles and the vehicles of disabled motorists will be expressed as a minimum number of spaces. - 4.49 4.51 In reviewing the parking element of development proposals, the Council will take account of the site's accessibility by public transport; the availability of on-street parking; the nature of the parking demand, for example short or long stay, time of day, day of week; and the feasibility of negotiating shared or dual use of parking with nearby landowners.
+Planning applications for developments with transport significant implications (see policy T2.2 T3.2 a.) will need to include a transport assessment with information on parking.

+- 4.50 4.52 The Council will consider proposals for parking at levels up to the maximum standard, and will expect levels below the maximum in the following locations: - a. in the Town and district centres where, in the Council's view, sufficient public parking is available (see policies TC1.3 and TC1.4 and TC1.5 in Section 8, Town Centre); - b. on sites where there are underused parking facilities close by (i.e. within approximately 200m), subject to an agreement for dual or shared use with the owner; - c. on sites within 800m of a rail station or Metrolink stop or 400m of a bus stop on a Quality Bus Corridor or frequent bus route (unless the parking will be used as park and ride, see 4.57).